cdl-geneseo/geneseo-dictionary/S/Swamp.md

 # Swamp

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Swamp

 Created by  Tess Woitaszek on Dec 11, 2020

 n.
 A slang term for one's place, area, or territory.As of 2020, 23.1% heard / used the word frequently, 46.2% heard / used it on occasion, and 30.8% never heard / used it.(Woodard, N-R, 2020)